MilanLund/kentico-cloud-delivery-js-sdk/README.md

 The purpose of this SDK is to:

--   Deliver complete content for a current view from the Kentico Cloud storage with ease.
+-   Deliver complete content for a current view from the Kentico Kontent storage with ease.
 -   Simplify the output in order to make it operable for rendering.
 -    Cache the output in order to minimize number of API calls.